 The Company's current investment portfolio is prudent and consistent with the portfolio guidelines and criteria established in the Investment policy guidelines approved by the Board of Directors.
 The investment portfolio of EIL provides an optimal asset allocation allowing the maximisation of the levels of security, quality, liquidity and profitability.
-This is achieved through the well-diversified investment portfolio given the Company's investments in property; equities; bonds; and cash and deposits, as well as setting sectoral limits and exposure limits with regards to investment in any one counterparty.
+This is achieved through the well-diversified investment portfolio given the Company's investments in property, equities. bonds. and cash & deposits, as well as setting sectoral limits and exposure limits with regards to investment in any one counterparty.
 Furthermore, the Company avoids investments in derivatives and similar commitments as it has no appetite for such complex investment instruments.

 Market risk concentration may occur due to lack of diversification in the investment portfolio, which may lead to a large exposure in a foreign currency, asset class or issuer.
-EIL holds a well-diversified investment portfolio in line with the established Investment Policy guidelines, and there were no material market risk concentrations as at 31 December 2022.
+EIL holds a well-diversified investment portfolio in line with the established Investment Policy guidelines, and there were no material market risk concentrations as of 31 December 2023.

 Market and Investment risks are managed through the Company's Investment Committee which sets out investment guidelines which are approved by the Board of Directors and regularly reviewed.
-The investment guidelines set out the parameters for investment.
+The investment guidelines set out the parameters for investment and ensures that corrective action is taken in a consistent and timely manner if required.